uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

     If a change item requires user action, make sure that the related PR clearly states a summary of the action required.
     -->
     summary: [Add a short, clear sentence that summarizes the change.]
-    additional_info: [If needed, add more detail in 1-2 short sentences.]
+    summaryAdditional: [If needed, add more detail in 1-2 short sentences.]
     isBreaking: [Indicate if user action is required to prevent the system from breaking.
 Standard values: true, false]
     isCodeUpdate: [Indicate if this update includes code updates.
 Standard values: true, false]
     <!-- Indicate where users can find more information -->
-    pr: [Add related pull request (PR) number.
+    githubPr: [Add related pull request (PR) number.
 Ex: 4695]
-    repo: [Declare the GitHub repo that contains related PR.
-Standard values: uswds, uswds-site] version:[Add related USWDS or package release number.
+    githubRepo: [Declare the GitHub repo that contains related PR.
+Standard values: uswds, uswds-site]
+    versionUswds: [Add related USWDS or package release number.
 Ex: 3.1.0.
 Guidance updates will likely not have a related release.]
   <!-- End new data item -->